BraedonWooding/LLV/README.md

   or `[Bug Fix]` (for PR) just so I have an idea at a glance what you are doing.
   - No 'requirements' on what they are called, but something like `[Collection]` for new collections would be nice!
+- To compile you just do `cmake .` then `make` then you can `gcc` with the examples or your own code.
+  - This is only if you need to test your changes to the LLV source code else you should use the stable releases.

 ## Quick Style Guide